M101 howitzer: France

-The French Army used the M2 howitzer, designated HM2, in the Algerian War and during the Opération Tacaud in Chad.
+The French Army used the M2 howitzer, designated HM2, during World War II, in the Algerian War and during the Opération Tacaud in Chad.
 France later supplied a battery of HM2 to the Rwandan Armed Forces during the Rwandan Civil War that led into the Rwandan genocide.

+Germany

+The German Army adopted the M101 howitzer in a modified form in March 1956, designated Feldhaubitze 105 mm M1A2 (Bw).
+Using components made by Rheinmetall, the new howitzers had a longer, un-counterbored 27-caliber barrel, a large single-baffle muzzle brake, and a larger gun shield.

 Philippines

-Several M101 howitzers are still in use with the Armed Forces of the Philippines and is normally used to battle rebels in Luzon, Visayas, and Mindanao.
-It was also used in direct fire against Islamic militants during the Battle of Marawi.
+M2A1 howitzers were used by the PEFTOK.
+By the 1980s, these wartime artillery pieces were replaced by M101s, and were used against the NPA and the MNLF, and the MILF.
+Several M101 howitzers are still in use with the Armed Forces of the Philippines and are normally used to battle rebels in Luzon, Visayas, and Mindanao.
+They were also used in direct fire against Islamic militants during the Battle of Marawi.

 South Korea

 Starting on 6 July 1950, South Korea received a total of 1,127 M2A1s until the end of the Korean War to supplement and replace the M1 75 mm howitzer and the M3 105 mm howitzer.

 In the early 1970s, the ROK Armed Forces needed to replace these old howitzers due to the maintenance burden.
 To match North Korea's artillery capability, South Korea invested in the domestic arms industry to equip its large military cost efficiently.
-After completion of Project Thunder I, supported by the U.S. Department of Defense, for infantry weapons, in April 1972, the South Korean president Park Chung-hee ordered Project Thunder II for artillery weapons.
+After completion of Project Thunder I, supported by the U.S. Department of Defense, for infantry weapons, in April 1972, the South Korean president Park Chung Hee ordered Project Thunder II for artillery weapons.
 The U.S. refused to cooperate due to the then diplomatic overtures to the People's Republic of China.
 The U.S. Embassy in South Korea ordered its technical team to withdraw, believing that South Korea lacked the tooling and knowledge to develop the weapons by itself.
 The Agency for Defense Development however, reverse engineered the M2A1 (M101A1), and prototype production began in March 1973.

 On 25 June 1973, three prototypes were demonstrated publicly.
 After the test, the U.S. ambassador Philip Habib arranged the meeting of South Korean chief secretary O Won-cheol and colonel Montgomery from the Joint U.S. Military Affairs Group-Korea.
 The colonel provided technical review of the howitzer, and recommended purchasing of the U.S. equipment for logistics issues because the howitzer was not compatible with the U.S. standard.
 South Korea refused and pursued domestic design, but the two nations eventually signed an agreement for technology transfer in September 1973.
 It was the first weapons research cooperation between the two nations, and the South Korean defense industry began to form with guidance from the U.S.